top of page

 David Fa'auliuli Mamea is a scriptwriter who has worked on screen, radio and theatre projects in genres ranging from sci-fi animation to kitchen sink drama, and a whole lot in between.
 He is a Co-President of Puni Taatuhi o Aotearoa New Zealand Writers Guild, and a trustee of Banana Boat, a loose collective of Pasifika and Māori creatives.
 He has won the Adam Award for Best New Zealand Play, a New Zealand Writers Guild SWANZ Award for Best Play, and a New Zealand Radio Award for Best Dramatic Production.
 A Wellingtonian at heart, he and his Lovely Wife live in Te Tai Tokerau with their dogs, cat, ponies, chickens, kunekune pigs and sheep.

-Matlida Poasa
+Matilda Poasa

 Falelatai, Faleasi’u, Saleaula (Sāmoa)

 Matilda Poasa is a New Zealand-born Sāmoan from the villages of Falelatai, Faleasi’u and Saleaula.
 She graduated in 2018 from Auckland University of Technology with a Bachelor of Māori Development in Māori Media.
 After graduating she moved to Los Angeles to complete a three-month internship with the Indigenous Program at the Sundance Institute.
 After her three-month internship, Matilda was hired as the Indigenous Program Assistant.
 In July of 2021, Matilda was one of six filmmakers selected to receive a Script to Screen scholarship to take part in UCLA’s 10-week online training course Writing Screenplay Coverage.
+She currently works as a producer for Māoriland Productions; Over the last two years, she has co-produced eight professional rangatahi short films for Ngā Pakiaka Incubator Programme.
+As a storyteller, Matilda is motivated by her people and community and desires to see more Māori & Pasifika stories being told unapologetically by the people to whom they belong.